flectra-hq/flectra/doc/reference/module.rst

     will create a category ``Foo``, a category ``Bar`` as child category of ``Foo``, and will set ``Bar`` as the module's category.
 ``depends`` (``list(str)``)
-    Flectra modules which must be loaded before this one, either because this module uses features they create or because it alters resources they define.
+    Odoo modules which must be loaded before this one, either because this module uses features they create or because it alters resources they define.